elabftw/elabdoc/doc/sysadmin-guide.rst

 Restoring deleted entries
 =========================

 eLabFTW uses a soft-delete mechanism for entries.
 When an experiment or a resource is deleted, it will still be accessible in the backend database as a deleted entity.
-To restore an entry, revert it by changing the State to 1.
+To restore an entry, revert it by changing the State.
+For more information, see `<https://github.com/elabftw/elabftw/blob/master/src/Enums/State.php>`_

-    case Normal = 1;
-    case Archived = 2;
-    case Deleted = 3;
-    case Pending = 4;
-    case Processing = 5;
-    case Error = 6;